Velfi/ChicagoRustMeetup/this_month_in_rust/2018_october_23.md

 * [concread] - A new crate for concurrently readable datastructures.
 * [macro_railroad browser plugin] - A cool browser plugin for visualizing macro syntax in Rust docs.
 * [Rust on Glitch.com] - A basic example of how to run a Rust web app on [Glitch.com].
+* [Amethyst 0.9 has been released!] - A new version of the Amethyst game engine is out!

 ## Blog Posts and Articles